Table of Contents

 Rehabilitation can be expensive, but it often depends on the program you choose.
 Many private OxyContin rehab facilities offer amenities similar to those at a hotel as well as gourmet meals, high-end accommodations, spa privileges, and other luxurious upgrades.
 If you are concerned about money, there are a number of facilities that offer low-cost or even free treatment to those who need it.
 According to the Substance Abuse and Mental Health Services Administration, four percent of all substance abuse treatment facilities in the country offer treatment completely free of charge to individuals in need.

 Insurance is an accepted form of payment at most rehabilitation facilities; however, it will not always pay for the full extent of your treatment.
-You should discuss payment with someone at the facility before you decide to stay and ask whether or not they accept your personal insurance, how much of their fee will be covered by it, and if they provide any sliding-fee scales for payments as well.Call 800-290-3952 Today
+You should discuss payment with someone at the facility before you decide to stay and ask whether or not they accept your personal insurance, how much of their fee will be covered by it, and if they provide any sliding-fee scales for payments as well.Call 800-290-3952 Today Who Answers?

 Where Should I Go for Help?